kathryn241/recipeApp/README.md

   2. Run the app locally by running 'gulp run'.
 You should now be able to access it in your browser from http://localhost:8888
   3. To see other available gulp tasks, run 'gulp help' or take a look in the gulpfile.js.

+### Browsing the code:
+/src --> source code.
+Nice and readable.
+/dist --> production, 'built' code.
+Minified so less readable.
+/test --> test cases.
+The directory structure should match with /src so you can easily find the tests for each js file. gulpfile.js --> have a look at the different gulp tasks you can run.

 ## Scenarios completed:
 AS A user I WANT to find recipes SO THAT I can get inspiration for cooking
 - [x] Scenario: No recipes available